Are you tired of spending all your money on keeping your home at the right temperature?

 A heat pump is a dual-purpose system that acts as a high-efficiency air conditioner in the summer, and a heater in the winter.
 They run on electrical heat energy and are capable of either working with your existing ductwork or serving as a ductless system.
 We know what you’re thinking: electricity is expensive.

-But most heat pumps are designed to be more efficient and will lower the costs for homeowners using propane, oil, or electric furnaces.
+But most cold climate heat pumps are designed to be more efficient and will lower the costs for homeowners using propane, oil, or electric furnaces.
 There are different types that will integrate with your current heating if need be, such as water source heat pumps, or ground source heat pumps.